haneenmahd/cpp-sockets/README.md

     socket.bindSocket(); // binds socket to the port

-    socket.listenSocket(); // listens for socket on the port specified socket.acceptNewSocket(); // accepts new connections
+    socket.listenSocket(); // listens for socket on the port specified socket.acceptNewSocket(); // accepts new connections and returns the message for the current connection

     return 0;
 }